NeverRanked · First 30 days

 Day 31+

-Continued daily measurement, monthly delta memo
+Continued measurement, monthly delta memo

 The first delta memo lands roughly 30 days after the kickoff memo.
 The format is lighter than the kickoff memo: focused on the deltas, with the full punch list status table appended.